 The picture emerging is not one of traders at competing banks striving to serve clients well and win business, though that is what naive clients expected.
 Instead, bankers placed bets against their customers.
 Then they used their weight in the markets and called in favors with friends at other banks to assure they won those bets.

 Thus far the federal regulator tasked with enforcing fair commodities markets, the CFTC, has been quiet about its complete failure to crack down on the widespread and long-running fraud operation.
-The banks implicated continue to trade in the metals markets, which begs the question about whether any amount of fraud would be sufficient for their privileges to be revoked.
+The banks implicated continue to trade in the metals markets, which begs the question of whether any amount of fraud would be sufficient for their privileges to be revoked.

 These and other schemes may have worked to push prices down, something long suspected by frustrated gold bugs.

 The bullion banks are infamous for their massive short positions in gold and silver.
-Whether all those shorts are simply a natural by-product of selling contracts to any and all retail speculators, or whether they are piled up as part of a deliberate price suppression effort sanctioned by the Fed, is not certain.
+Whether all those shorts are simply a natural by-product of selling contracts to any retail speculators, or whether they are piled up as part of a deliberate price suppression effort sanctioned by the Fed, is not certain.

 Either way, the bullion banks’ incentive, generally speaking, is to profit from betting prices will fall.
 And the trading desk at JPMorgan has an incredible track record of profitable trades.
 In 2016 the bank did not have a single trading day in which they lost money.
 Now we know more about how the bank achieved such remarkable results.